tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: [wikiart.org](https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887)

-Loran's full definition is a bit much, and although he claims that it differs from "the traditional connotation," it looks to be relevant nonetheless.
+Loran's full definition is a bit much, and although he claims that it differs from "the traditional connotation," it looks to be relevant to Mondrian's use of the term nonetheless.
 Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like his use of the term does not constitute "the traditional connotation."
 So it looks like we are on the right track!